Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Existence and Uniqueness

 The additional part of the \namecref{prop:existence-if-strictly-causal} then follows immediately by \Cref{lem:existence-using-ext-prop}. \end{proof} } \proofPropExistenceIfStrictlyCausal

-For non-causal models, on the other hand, extensions of the form used in the proof of \Cref{lem:existence-using-ext-prop} do not work as extending a can also affect whether or not the flow is coherent before the extension interval.\footnote{The thin-flow extensions used in \cite[Section~4]{CCLDynEquil} within the (non-causal) full information setting are a different type of extension as these extensions determine the whole trajectory of the involved particles from source to sink.} Here, one instead often argues (see, e.g., \citealt[Lemma~3]{CCLDynEquil}) that there exists some large but finite time horizon $\horizon$ such that for any coherent flow until $\horizon$ all flow particles have already left the network and, thus, it can be extended by the zero flow to a coherent flow for all times.
+For non-causal models, on the other hand, extensions of the form used in the proof of \Cref{lem:existence-using-ext-prop} do not work as extending a partially coherent flow can also affect whether or not the flow is coherent before the extension interval.\footnote{The thin-flow extensions used in \cite[Section~4]{CCLDynEquil} within the (non-causal) full information setting are a different type of extension as \iftrue these extensions \else they \fi determine the whole trajectory of the involved particles from source to sink. } Here, one instead often argues (e.g., \cite[Lemma~3]{CCLDynEquil}) that there exists some large but finite time horizon $\horizon$ such that for any coherent flow until $\horizon$ all flow has already left the network and, thus, it can be extended by the zero flow to a coherent flow until $\infty$.

-{ \begin{definition} A flow $f$ \emph{terminates until time $T$} if the essential support of $f$ and the essential support of $\EdgeLoading(f^+)$ are contained in $[0, T]$. \end{definition} } \defTerminates { \begin{corollary} Suppose the assumptions of \Cref{thm:existence-finite-time-horizon} hold for some $T\in\IRnn$ and assume the following two conditions: \begin{enumerate}[label=(\roman*)] \item The essential support of $u$ is contained in $[0, T]$. \item Any flow in $\flowSet_\horizon$ that is \coherent{} until time $T$ and fulfils flow conservation until time~$\infty$ is already consistent with $\EdgeLoading$ until time $\infty$. \end{enumerate} Then, there exists a flow which is \coherent{} until time $\infty$.
+{ \begin{definition} A flow $f$ \emph{terminates until time $\horizon$} if the essential support of $f$ and the essential support of $\EdgeLoading(f^+)$ are contained in $[0, \horizon]$. \end{definition} } \defTerminates { \begin{corollary} Suppose the assumptions of \Cref{thm:existence-finite-time-horizon} hold for some $\horizon\in\IRnn$ and assume the following two conditions: \begin{enumerate}[label=(\roman*)] \item The essential support of $u$ is contained in $[0, \horizon]$. \item Any flow in $\flowSet_\horizon$ that is \coherent{} until time $\horizon$ and fulfils flow conservation until time~$\infty$ is already consistent with $\EdgeLoading$ until time $\infty$. \end{enumerate} Then, there exists a flow which is \coherent{} until time $\infty$.

-Condition~\ref{condition:finite-consistency} is fulfilled if every flow in $\rateFcts_T^{E\times I\times\{+,-\}}$ that is \coherent{} until time $T$ and fulfils flow conservation until time $\infty$ terminates until time $T$. \end{corollary} } \corExistenceTermination [1][Proof]{ \begin{proof}[#1] \Cref{thm:existence-finite-time-horizon} gives us the existence of a flow $f \in \flowSet_{\horizon}$ that fulfils the desired properties until time~$T$.
-Clearly, the flow also fulfils flow conservation and consistency with $\ROp$ after time $T$ as nothing flows into or out of any node then.
+Condition~\ref{condition:finite-consistency} is fulfilled if every flow in $\rateFcts_T^{E\times I\times\{+,-\}}$ that is \coherent{} until time $\horizon$ and fulfils flow conservation until time $\infty$ terminates until time $\horizon$. \end{corollary} } \corExistenceTermination [1][Proof]{ \begin{proof}[#1] \Cref{thm:existence-finite-time-horizon} gives us the existence of a flow $f \in \flowSet_{\horizon}$ that fulfils the desired properties until time~$\horizon$.
+Clearly, the flow also fulfils flow conservation and consistency with $\ROp$ after time $\horizon$ as nothing flows into or out of any node then.
 Hence, due to condition~\ref{condition:finite-consistency}, it is consistent with $\EdgeLoading$ until time $\infty$ as well.